Master of Science: Business

 - Undergraduate Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree.

 - GRE/GMAT (optional; these test scores must be sent directly from the testing agency before an offer of admission is finalized)

 For admission consideration, applicants must meet all the following criteria:

 - Completed Online Application.

 - Statement of Purpose.

 - Two Letters of Recommendation.

-- A bachelor's degree from a regionally accredited college or university in the United States or a comparable degree from a recognized international institution and program.
+- A bachelor's degree from an institutionally accredited college or university in the United States or a comparable degree from a recognized international institution and program.

 - Undergraduate GPA of 2.75 or higher.